 Bolt Shroud Cerakote Finish:

 Recoil Lug Cerakote Finish:

-The AR-15 /M-16 extractor upgrade for an M700 bolt is a very popular and almost required upgrade for a number of applications.
-The factory extractor is good.
-Very good right up to the point that it isn't. . .
-When working with magnum bolt face cartridges, the AR-15/M-16 extractor is almost a must-have as the riveted factory piece is known to be problematic.
+The AR-15 /M-16 extractor upgrade for an M700 bolt is a very popular and almost required service for a number of applications.
+When working with magnum bolt face cartridges, the AR-15/M-16 extractor is almost a must-have as the riveted factory piece is prone to be very problematic.

 The AR-15/M-16 Extractor service is applicable to bolts for the following Remington actions: M700, M7, 40X, 788, 721, 722